4-H for ALL!

 - 4-H is for the whole family where youth and adults come together to learn new things, meet new friends and have fun.
 Parents/guardians are encouraged to participate and attend meetings with their children.
 Adults help by volunteering time and sharing talents.
 For example: driving members to activities, supporting project learning, chaperoning and being a positive role model.

 - Find the club that fits your style, location, and schedule: List of Winnebago County 4-H Clubs

-- Youth in K5 – 2nd grade enroll in Cloverbud and no other project.
+- Youth in K5 – 2nd grade are automatically enrolled as a Cloverbud and no other project.